jmknoble/python-venv/README.md

   as a package to `pip install`.
 - **Source** -- using the Python project in the current directory as a thing to install via `python3 setup.py install`.
+- **Wheel** -- using the Python project in the current directory as a thing to build via `python3 setup.py bdist_wheel` and then installing the result.
 - **Dev** -- using a combination of requirements files to install packages as a development environment for the Python project in the current directory.